ColinSullivan1/nats-k8s/charts/nats-streaming-server/README.md

 $ helm install nats-server
 ```

-**NOTE:**  Sometimes the initial pod creation fails due to timing with it's dependencies (Core NATS or the PVC).
+**NOTE:**  Sometimes the initial pod creation fails due to timing with its dependencies (Core NATS or the PVC).
 This is a known issue,
 Kubernetes will restart the pods and you'll be good to go in a few seconds if this happens.

 ## Installing the Chart